 Mr. Turley’s purpose in Victims has been to carefully document the Hofmann affair from the perspective of the major corporate victim, The Church of Jesus Christ of Latter-day Saints.
-His very focused account relies heavily on sources unavailable to earlier chroniclers, including the personal journals of many of the CHurch principals involved.
-The result is a necessary and welcome chronological exposition of the LDS Church’s dealings with Hofmann, which were neither error-free nor, as may have supposed sinister.
+His very focused account relies heavily on sources unavailable to earlier chroniclers, including the personal journals of many of the Church principals involved.
+The result is a necessary and welcome chronological exposition of the LDS Church’s dealings with Hofmann, which were neither error-free nor, as many have supposed, sinister.
 Readers of some of the earlier accounts will discover that false conclusions, and at times bigotry, have colored earlier interpretations of these relations.
 In fact, the Church’s representatives initially showed a diligence and restraint seldom equaled in institutional and private document collecting.

 Prior to its acquisition, the first major Hofmann forgery, known as the Anthon Transcript, was informally examined by a variety of knowledgeable persons and submitted for a written report to Dean Jessee, the acknowledged expert on the handwriting of Joseph Smith.
 Jessee’s chirographic expertise, like that of dealers, collectors, librarians, and his fellow historians, is grounded in years of familiarity with the material in question, not in formal training in forgery detection.
 He arrived at the wrong conclusion; however, so did Sherman Young, a former FBI handwriting analyst who examined the transcript on an informal basis.
 In light of subsequent failures of expertise, one questions whether Young’s unadopted recommendation to formally retain a certified handwriting expert would have resulted in convincing evidence of forgery.